Sepideh Moafi: Personal life

-Moafi adopted a puppy named Simone de Beauvoir in March 2019.

 Moafi is an activist and works to support the International Rescue Committee.

 In 2019, Moafi penned a first person essay sharing her experience as a refugee.

 In 2021, Moafi was a special guest on Girls Write Now, a writing and mentoring organisation for girls and gender-expansive teens.
-Moafi hosted a program titled "Belonging: From Refugee to Hollywood" as part of the Summer Salon series in February 2021."
+Moafi hosted a program titled Belonging: From Refugee to Hollywood as part of the Summer Salon series in February 2021.